What is Autism After 21 Utah?

 HOW DOES THE FUNDING GET DISTRIBUTED?

-Madison House Autism Foundation is currently funding the project with the generous support of The Larry H. And Gail Miller Family Foundation, The Brent and Bonnie Jean Beesley Foundation, Union Pacific, The Williamsen Family Foundation, and others.
-Below is a breakdown of the current funding.
-95% of funds go directly into Utah programming and outreach, with the exception of some operational expenses (such as administration of finances).
+Madison House Autism Foundation is currently funding the project with the generous support of The Larry H. and Gail Miller Family Foundation, Union Pacific, and others.
+Over 90% of funds go directly into Utah programming and outreach, with the exception of some operational expenses (such as administration of finances).
 We will be seeking additional funding in the future in the hopes of expanding the project and funneling more financial resources to our Utah partners in order to increase the reach and impact of the project.